 The vulnerability as described in ISO/IEC TR 24772-1:2019 clause 6.53 applies to Python.

-Even though there is no way to suppress error checking or bounds checking in Python, there are a few features that are inherently unsafe:
+Even though there is no way to suppress error checking or bounds checking in Python, there are features that are inherently unsafe:

 Interfaces to modules coded in other languages since they could easily violate the security of the calling of embedded Python code (see 6.47 Inter-language calling).